Great discoveries start here

 Portsmouth Port named international and sustainable business of the year

-Portsmouth port took home not one, but two awards at The News Business Excellence Awards last night, where it was crowned international business and sustainable business of the year.
+Portsmouth International Port took home not one, but two awards at The News Business Excellence Awards last night, where it was crowned international business and sustainable business of the year.

 The annual awards, sponsored by the University of Portsmouth, recognise and honour businesses and individuals across a range of categories, from apprentices up to large businesses, and everything in between.

 Mike Sellers Portsmouth International Port director said: “We are thrilled to take home two of the top awards.

 “This is testament to the incredible hard work and resilience of the everyone at the port to continue to deliver a first-class service during one of the toughest times we ever faced.

 “We continue to look to the future and are excited about what happens next, there is a real opportunity for the port to lead the way in both global business and sustainability and put the focus on the city.”

 Cllr Gerald Vernon-Jackson Leader of Portsmouth City Council said: “The port has achieved so much in really challenging circumstances, which is why we have continued to support investment to help the business grow.